ADA-research/nnv-bound-configuration/README.md

 **Matthias König, Xiyue Zhang, Holger Hoos, Marta Kwiatkowska, Jan van Rijn**

-This reposetory contains the code to run alpha-beta-CROWN with automated bound configuration.
+This repository contains the code to run alpha-beta-CROWN with automated bound configuration.
 The following files have been modified:

 1. complete_verifier/abcrown.py